The Community Engagement & Social Change Minor

-Students pursuing the Community Engagement and Social Change minor must complete the following requirements:
+Students pursuing the Community Engagement and Social Change minor must complete the following requirements (see table below).

-There is a maximum of 2 course overlaps between your major and the CESC minor.
+There is a maximum of 2 upper division course overlap between your major and the CESC minor.
 A minimum of 20 units applied toward the minor requirements must be in addition to units applied toward major requirements or another minor.

 APPLY TO THE MINOR

 The Community Engagement and Social Change Minor’s Faculty Advisory Committee is made up of the following members:

 |Andrew Atkeson (Chair)||Economics|

 |Amy Ritterbusch||Public Affairs|

 |Ananya Roy||Urban Planning, Social Welfare|